Home Compare CPG.L vs DIE.BR

 Growth

-On growth, Compass Group PLC ranks near the top of the group; D'Ieteren Group SA sits in the weaker half.
+The same broad pattern appears on growth: Compass Group PLC ranks near the top of the group, while D'Ieteren Group SA stays in the weaker half.

 CPG.L